malabya/google_analytics_counter/README.md

    Change the field Label as you see fit.

 4. Click Save and continue.
-   Add Help text such as `This field is used to store Google Analytics pageviews.` or anything else as you see fit.
+   Add Help text such as `This field stores Google Analytics pageviews.` or anything else as you see fit.
 Or leave the Help text blank.

 5. No need to add a Default value since the field is populated with Data from Google.